Benighter/sat-mobile/README.md

 ## 🎯 Overview

-Church Connect Mobile is designed specifically for churches that need a modern, efficient way to manage their congregation.
+SAT Mobile is designed specifically for churches that need a modern, efficient way to manage their congregation.
 The application combines powerful member management tools with intuitive mobile-first design, making it easy for church administrators to track attendance, organize members into groups (Bacentas), and identify members who may need additional pastoral care.

 **Key Highlights:**
 - 📱 **Mobile-First Design**: Optimized for smartphones and tablets with touch-friendly interfaces